-The following data was potentially accessed and acquired by a person not authorized to view them: Name, Address, date of birth, Social Security number, Health Insurance Information, Medical Information.
+The following data was potentially accessed and acquired by a person not authorized to view them: name, address, Social Security number, date of birth, and health insurance information.

-What Are We Doing?
+What We Are Doing?

 Data security is one of our highest priorities.
-Upon detecting this incident, we moved quickly to initiate an investigation, which included retaining a leading forensic investigation firm who assisted in conducting an investigation and confirming the security of our network environment.
+Upon detecting this incident, we moved quickly to initiate an investigation, which included retaining a leading forensic investigation firm that assisted in conducting an investigation and confirming the security of our network environment.
 We also deployed additional monitoring tools and will continue to enhance the security of our systems.
 We take the protection and proper use of personal information very seriously.